 constructed for long life

-Cooler Operating Cold Ends: The cold ends of TYPE W THREE PHASE STARBARS are 9 mm (0.35″) larger in diameter than the hot zones, and are comprised of a special low resistance end material.
+Cooler Operating Cold Ends: The cold ends of TYPE W THREE PHASE STARBARS are comprised of a special low resistance end material.
 Featuring a negative resistance/temperature curve, as the cold ends are exposed to heat, resistance to current passage lessens, resulting in significantly cooler operation.

-Unique Split Bridge Construction: Over a considerable period of time, our field and laboratory testing has identified the bridge as the weakest point of design in the three phase element’s structure.
-To enhance bridge strength, we have employed a unique split bridge construction.
-Our Starbar® bridge is manufactured in two distinct halves, split longitudinally across the element’s width.
+Unique Split Bridge Construction: Our Starbar® bridge is manufactured in two distinct halves, split longitudinally across the element’s width.
 When the element is assembled, the ends of element hot sections (together with both halves of the split bridge) are held together with epoxy.
 Then the bridge is fired in a silicon atmosphere.
 This converts the free carbon in the epoxy to silicon carbide, essentially making a silicon carbide weld.
 The bridge is very strong, low in resistance, and high in density.

 packaged for flawless performance